yihleego/banana/README.md

 # Banana

-A FIGlet Utils for Java.
+A FIGlet utility for Java.

 ## What is FIGlet